iExecBlockchainComputing/documentation-tools/documentation/tools/web3mail/advanced-configuration.md

 The Ethereum contract address or ENS (Ethereum Name Service) for the web3mail dapp.

-If not provided, the default ENS `web3mail.apps.iexec.eth` pointing to the latest version of the web3mail provided by iExec will be used.
+If not provided, the default ENS `web3mail.apps.iexec.eth` pointing to the latest version of the web3mail dapp provided by iExec will be used.

 ```js
 new IExecWeb3mail(ethProvider, {